 TT sets the Brewer program to its teletype mode, whereby the operator may communicate directly with the Brewer via the computer keyboard and a set of low level commands.

 Exit from teletype mode with the home key.
-Ctrl-x will allow a line to be retyped.
+Ctrl-x will allow you to retype a line.

 See Appendix H for more explanation on the TeleType feature.